Fabricates/Wsh/README.md

 Send raw input (not a slash command).
 The line will be wrapped by the upstream template and sent:

-  echo "hello" | wsh -url ws://example.com/ws
+  echo "hello" | tcsh -url ws://example.com/ws

 Flags
 -----